Social media engagement insights, news, and tips.

 There are a lot of things that can end up on your social media ads that are damaging.
-Rude comments, lewd comments and competitor promotions are some of such things.
-Marketers know that their Return on Ad Spend is largely dependent on how they manage and moderate user engagement.
+Rude comments, offensive comments, and competitor promotions are some of these things.
+Marketers know that their Return on Ad Spend (ROAS) is largely dependent on how they manage and moderate user engagement.

 But once you’ve identified a damaging comment, what do you do?
-Hide, or delete it?
+Hide versus delete it?
 Is there really a difference, so long as the comment is gone from the general view?

 The importance people place on free speech on social media is a funny thing.
 Often, the fear of negative backlash from removing a comment is what keeps brands from active content moderation.

 The first thing to get out of the way is the misconception that all forms of moderation are an infringement on free speech.
-Hiding comments on Facebook or other social media platforms are doesn't pit your brand against free speech.
-Research shows 80% of users believe all forms of hate speech should be removed from social media.
-Also, 79% think content that inspires violence and discrimination should be removed.
+Hiding comments on Facebook or other social media platforms doesn't pit your brand against free speech.
+According to a recent survey by USA Today-Suffolk University, 52% of Americans believe platforms have an obligation to remove hate speech from social media.

 This said, it’s human nature to react badly to seeing something you’ve said censored.
-65% of Americans do believe that it’s a free speech violation when brands ban users based on social media comments.
-It’s not uncommon for situations where a user notices a brand has deleted their comment to quickly spiral out of control.
+49% of Americans do believe that it’s a free speech violation when social media users are banned based on their comments.
+When a user notices a brand has deleted their comment, it’s common for the situation to quickly spiral out of control.
 The now enraged user then starts posting many times about the perceived offense.
 The worst part is that they use increasing levels of harmful language and negativity.
 When this happens, you’ve turned a single harmful comment into a stream of vitriol that takes over your advertising.

 As explained by Facebook, “When you hide a comment from a post on your Page, the comment will only be visible to the person who wrote it and their friends.
 When you delete a comment from a post on your Page, the comment will be permanently removed from the post.”

-Of course, who can can see hidden comments does vary from platform to platform.
-Yet, across all social media channels, savvy users can tell when you delete one of their comments.
-But users are much less likely to notice when something has been hidden thanks to the simple fact that they can still see the comment when logged in.
+Across all social media channels, savvy users can tell when you delete one of their comments.
+But users are much less likely to notice when something has been hidden, thanks to the simple fact that they can still see the comment when logged in.
+Of course, who exactly can see hidden comments does vary from platform to platform.

-And if a user can’t tell that their harmful comment has been removed, they’re infinitely less likely to take over advertising with damaging comments and negativity.
-That alone is reason to always opt to hide rather than delete.
+If a user can’t tell that their harmful comment has been removed, they’re much less likely to take over advertising with damaging comments and negativity.
+That alone is a reason always to opt to hide versus delete comments on Facebook.